On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Diffusions

-The left hand hand exponential in (\ref{eq:lhs dec}) is a constant and it is trivial immediately reject the entire path with the complement of this probability.
-The right hand exponential of (\ref{eq:lhs dec}) has the same form as (\ref{eq:pois ap}) and so the same approach as outlined above can be employed, but over the shorter interval $[0,T/2-\tau]$ and with the lower rate $\Delta^{[0,\xi]}_X\,\left(\leq \Delta_X\right)$.
-As a consequence, the expected number of intermediary points required in order to evaluate the acceptance probability in (\ref{eq:pois ap}) is lower than the UEA in \algUEA.\\ \\ This leads to the novel \textit{Adaptive Unbounded Exact Algorithm} (AUEA) detailed in \algAUEA.
-We outline how to simulate (unbiasedly) layer information (Step 2), intermediate skeletal points (Step 3.1.2) and new layer information (Step 3.1.4) in a variety of ways in Section \ref{s:nlbb}.
-Our iterative scheme outputs a skeleton comprising skeletal points and layer information for the intervals between consecutive skeletal points.
-The AUEA with this skeleton has the distinct advantage that \textbf{P1--P3} are satisfied directly.
-In particular, any intermediate inference points required after the skeleton has been simulated can be simulated directly (by application of Step 3.1.2 and Step 3.1.4 in \algAUEA), without any augmentation of the skeleton (as in \algUEA).
+The left-hand exponential in (\ref{eqlhsdec}) is a constant and it is trivial to immediately reject the entire path with the complement of this probability.
+The right-hand exponential of (\ref{eqlhsdec}) has the same form as~(\ref{eqpoisap}) and so the same approach as outlined above can be employed, but over the shorter interval $[0,T/2 - \tau]$ and with the lower rate \smash{$\Delta^{[0,\xi]}_X (:= U_X^{[0,\xi]} -L_X^{[0,\xi]} \leq\Delta_X)$}.
+As a consequence, the~expected number of intermediary points required in order to evaluate the acceptance probability in~(\ref{eqpoisap}) is lower than the Unbounded Exact Algorithm (UEA) in Algorithm~\ref{alguea}.

+This leads to the novel AUEA detailed in Algorithm~\ref{algauea}, the recursive nature of the algorithm being illustrated in Figure~\ref{figauea} which is an extension to the example in Figure~\ref{figphil}.
+We outline how to simulate (unbiasedly) layer information (Step~2), intermediate skeletal points (Step~4(b)ii) and new layer information (Step~4(b)iv) in a variety of ways in Section~\ref{snlbb}.
+Our iterative scheme outputs a skeleton comprising skeletal points and layer information for the intervals between consecutive skeletal points,

+The AUEA with this skeleton has the distinct advantage that Principles \ref{prinlayer}, \ref{prinprop} and \ref{prinrest} are satisfied directly.
+In particular, any finite collection of intermediate points required after the skeleton has been simulated can be simulated directly (by application of Algorithm~\ref{algauea} Step~4(b)ii and Step~4(b)iv), without any augmentation of the skeleton (as in Algorithm~\ref{alguea}).
+If necessary, further refinement of the layers given the additionally simulated points can be performed as outlined in Section~\ref{snlbb}.

+It was noted in Section~\ref{sbuea} that the skeleton from the UEA (Algorithm~\ref{alguea}) could be augmented so that it satisfies Principle~\ref{prinrest}.
+However, the augmentation requires the application of the same methodological steps as that developed for the AUEA (see Section~\ref{snlbb}), but without the advantage of reducing the number of points required in the proposal sample path in order to evaluate whether to accept or reject.
+As such the AUEA can be viewed as a Rao--Blackwellised version of the UEA which should be adopted whenever further simulation of the proposal sample path is required after acceptance (e.g., in the settings outlined in Sections~\ref{sepss} and \ref{sexampfinal}).
+To emphasise this, in Figure~\ref{figillueaauea} we contrast the skeleton output from the UEA (Algorithm~\ref{alguea}, prior to augmentation) and the AUEA (Algorithm~\ref{algauea}).

+In Algorithm~\ref{algauea}, we introduce simplifying notation, motivated by the algorithm's recursive nature in which (as shown in (\ref{eqaueacondec})) the acceptance probability is iteratively decomposed over intervals which have been estimated and are yet to be estimated. $\Pi$